khronokernel/What-s-new-in-macOS-Catalina/README.md

 **Death of itunes**

 While for some reason this is what all the headlines want to talk about, the idea of iTunes is not dead.
-Instead it's more of a rebirth and clening of iTunes by seperating it into 4 apps:
+Instead, it's more of rebirth and cleaning of iTunes by separating it into 4 apps:

 * Music
 * Podcast
 * AppleTV
 * Finder

-And the only real ground breaking change from this is that your iPhone will now be synced through Finder instead of iTunes
+And the only real groundbreaking change from this is that your iPhone will now be synced through Finder instead of iTunes

 **iCloud Drive folder sharing**

-This one is my personal favorite as this will very useful for sharing files when troubleshooting hackintoshes on the subreddit.
-But unfortunaltely were pretty stuborn in our ways so we'll probably still be dealing with sketchy websites when downloading EFIs, but a Slav can dream
+This one is my personal favourite as this will very useful for sharing files when troubleshooting Hackintoshes on the subreddit.
+But unfortunately were pretty stubborn in our ways so we'll probably still be dealing with sketchy websites when downloading EFIs, but a Slav can dream

 **Screen Time**

 Have a serious problem trying to do work on your mac/hack without getting distracted?
-Well now you can finally curb a bit of that addiction and be a bit more productive as long as you have the willpower not to disable Screentime.
+Well, now you can finally curb a bit of that addiction and be a bit more productive as long as you have the willpower not to disable Screentime.
 We'll see how useful/annoying this becomes

-**Apple Watch Autentication**
+**Apple Watch Authentication**

 Pretty straight forward, macOS will allow you to replace your password with your Apple Watch in more places.
 Do keep in mind this requires a supported wireless card